tlswg/tls13-spec/draft-ietf-tls-tls13.md

-The PSK binder value forms a binding between a PSK and the current handshake, as well as between the session where the PSK was established and the session where it was used.
+The PSK binder value forms a binding between a PSK and the current handshake, as well as between the session where the PSK was established and the current session.
 This binding transitively includes the original handshake transcript, because that transcript is digested into the values which produce the Resumption Master Secret.
 This requires that both the KDF used to produce the